South braces for possible snow as cold weather ravages the East Coast

 Florida will not escape the arctic chill gripping the nation this week as parts of the state prepare for the possibility of snow Tuesday night.

-And some areas in the Northeast could experience significant snowfall if the storm undergoes bombogenesis, a rapid drop in atmospheric pressure, which can intensify a system.
+And some areas of the Northeast could get snow if the storm undergoes bombogenesis, a rapid drop in atmospheric pressure, which can intensify a system.

-But down south, even a moderate amount of snow is enough to shock Floridians.
+But in the South, even a moderate amount of snow is enough to shock Floridians.

-Although parts of the Florida panhandle saw snow in December, parts of Northern Florida are under a winter storm watch for the first time in four years.
+Although parts of the Florida panhandle got snow in December, parts of Northern Florida are under a winter storm watch for the first time in four years.

-NBC meteorologist Sherri Pugh said the forecast for Tuesday and Wednesday "in this area of Florida is looking at a winter mix.
-So there could be some freezing rain, some sleet, and a little bit of snow."
+NBC meteorologist Sherri Pugh said the forecast for Tuesday and Wednesday "in this area of Florida is looking at a winter mix."

+"So there could be some freezing rain, some sleet and a little bit of snow," Pugh said.

-The strip of ice and snow stretching from Florida to New England is caused by a powerful low-pressure system intensifying off the East Coast, according to Weather.com.
+The strip of ice and snow stretching from Florida to New England is caused by a powerful low-pressure system intensifying off the East Coast, according to The Weather Channel.

-From Tallahassee to Jacksonville, Floridians will at most get half an inch of a mixture of sleet and snow, Pugh said.
+From Tallahassee to Jacksonville, Floridians will get at most half an inch of a mix of sleet and snow, Pugh said.
 But the moisture mixed with the cold could still create treacherous conditions.

 The winter conditions are expected to last overnight into mid-Wednesday, she added.

-Moving up from Florida, parts of Georgia and the Carolinas also have the potential to see a bit of snow.
+Moving north from Florida, parts of Georgia and the Carolinas also could get a bit of snow.

 Frigid temperatures continued on Tuesday and will stretch throughout the week in the Northeast.
 Some areas might even experience daily record lows, according to Pugh.

-The storm brewing along the Eastern Seaboard could deliver snow to the North East, with New England at risk for the most heavy accumulations.
-As of Tuesday, light accumulations of snow were expected for the New York City Tri-state area.
+The storm brewing along the Eastern Seaboard could deliver snow to the Northeast, with New England at risk of the heaviest accumulations.
+As of Tuesday, light accumulations of snow were expected for the New York tri-state area.

-The storm could go through bombogenesis, an intensification classified by a rapid drop in atmospheric pressure of 24 millibars or more in a period of 24 hours, according to Weather.com.
+The storm could go through bombogenesis, an intensification classified by a rapid drop in atmospheric pressure of 24 millibars or more in a period of 24 hours, according to The Weather Channel.
 If the storm does intensify, the winds could knock out power lines.

 Pugh said extreme lows coupled with the potential for a loss of power could be a dangerous combination.

-The cold weather has been linked to the deaths of at least eight people in the United States since Sunday.
+The cold weather has been linked to the deaths of at least 19 people in the United States since Dec.
+26.

-On Tuesday, the weather was described as a possible "contributing factor" in a pile-up in Buffalo, New York, involving as many as 25 cars and possibly leaving two injured, according to New York State Police spokesman Trooper Michael P. Cassella.
+On Tuesday, it was described as a possible "contributing factor" in a pile-up in Buffalo involving as many as 25 cars, which possibly injured two people, said Trooper Michael P. Cassella, a spokesman for the New York State Police.

 "Traffic is going to be delayed for significant amount of time," Cassella said.
 "People should use caution and stay away from the area until situation has been rectified."